razill/poc-upgradable-smart-contracts/README.md

 proxy contract (required) - refer to checkpoint 3
 ```

-7. follow step 4 in this section
+8. follow step 5 in this section

-8. follow step 5 to execute the transaction
+9. follow step 6 to execute the transaction

 Execution Flow 2: